 Maybe you are fed up with your colleague—he’s so rude!
 Or maybe you’re tired of dealing with Mr. or Ms. Sensitive.
 Either way, my bet is that you’re frustrated and wondering not just what’s wrong with your colleague, but what to do about it.

 Have you noticed how some leaders have an amazing rapport with and inspire loyalty from team members?
 Actually, it’s more than that: team members happily to go the extra mile all the time!
 And all you can think is, “how do I do that?”

 You are great at what you do!
 So great, in fact, that you’ve been promoted to manage your former peers (the subject of an upcoming blog post).
 There’s just one problem: You are overwhelmed because you are doing your old job in addition to managing others.
-And, you are concerned because, if being truly honest with yourself, you realize that you are the bottleneck and actually getting in the way.
+And you are concerned because, if you’re being truly honest with yourself, you realize that you are the bottleneck and actually getting in the way.
 Where are those additional hours in the day?!
 How will you learn the necessary management skills?!

 Have you noticed how some people—some leaders—always seem well-rested even though you know they work harder than most?
 They never break a sweat and nothing seems to faze them.
 They handle stressful situations with equanimity and never seem out of control.
 They are more resilient and less reactive.
 Since caffeine can’t solve all problems, the real question is: how can you improve your ability to renew?

 Twenty nineteen is all about getting the job or promotion you want.
 You’ve identified one, two, or maybe even three jobs that would be a step up for you, that you are confident you can succeed at, if given the chance.
 But how do you get that chance?